USEPA/haztrak/client/src/components/Ht/README.md

 # HT

-This directory contains a number of UI components that wrap around lower level components to provide default styling or functionality.
+This directory contains a number of wrapper UI components to provide default styling or

-## Overview

 Most of what you'll find here are Bootstrap styled components with some default styling and UI functionality.
 Components should be flexible enough to work in